huggingface/diffusers/examples/README.md

 cd diffusers
 pip install .
 ```
-Then cd in the example folder of your choice and run
+Then cd in the example folder  and run
 ```bash
 pip install -r requirements.txt
 ```